unhm-programming-club/unhm-programming-club.github.io/_authors/karl-miller.md

 ---
 short_name: Karl Miller
 name: Karl Miller
-position: Interim President
+position: President
 website: https://quaffingcode.com
 github: klm127
 email: klmiller1@wildcats.unh.edu
 ---

-Karl Miller is the Interim President of the unofficial University of New Hampshire Programming Club.
-He hopes to help create a vibrant student organization for the benefit of all members.
+Karl Miller is the President of the University of New Hampshire Programming Club.
+He hopes to create a vibrant student organization stewarding an environment facilitating collaboration on resume-building portfolio projects.